Skip to main content

 Idempotency

 Events, balance operations (hold, release, forfeit), redemptions, reversals, and transfers accept an idempotency_key field.
-Idempotency behavior differs by resource type:
+Use deterministic keys derived from your domain data (order-12345-completed), not random UUIDs.
+All resource types behave the same way:

 Pagination